AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/books/dungeon-masters-guide-2014/03-creating-a-multiverse.md

 Worlds of the Material Plane are infinitely diverse.
 The most widely known worlds are the ones that have been published as official campaign settings for the D&D game over the years.
 If your campaign takes place on one of these worlds, that world belongs to you in your campaign.
 Your version of the world can diverge wildly from what's in print.

 On **Toril** (the heroic-fantasy world of the Forgotten Realms setting), fantastic cities and kingdoms stand amid the remains of ancient empires and realms long forgotten.
 The world is vast, its dungeons rich with history.
-Beyond the central continent of Faerun, Toril includes the regions of Al-Qadim, Kara-Tur, and Maztica.
+Beyond the central continent of Faerûn, Toril includes the regions of Al-Qadim, Kara-Tur, and Maztica.

 On **Oerth** (the sword-and-sorcery world of the Greyhawk setting), heroes such as Bigby and Mordenkainen are driven by greed or ambition.
 The hub of the region called the Flanaess is the Free City of Greyhawk, a city of scoundrels and archmagi, rife with adventure.
 An evil demigod, Iuz, rules a nightmarish realm in the north, threatening all civilization.